 Project Description

-This project will combine existing and future data on Covid-19 excess mortality with powerful methods from formal demography to estimate the global burden of Covid-19 bereavement.
+This project will combine existing and future data on Covid-19 excess mortality with methods from formal demography to estimate the global burden of Covid-19 bereavement.
 We are interested in quantifying the number of people who will be affected by the death of a relative (parent, grandparent, aunt or uncle, cousin, sibling, or child) because of the disease, a phenomenon we call ‘excess bereavement’.

 Objectives